 In June 2016, the United Kingdom (UK) held a referendum in which voters approved an exit from the European Union (EU), commonly referred to as "Brexit."
 In January 2020, the Withdrawal Agreement Act was passed by the UK Parliament and the Brexit deal was ratified by the EU Parliament.
 This allowed the UK to formally leave the EU on January 31, 2020, with a transition period through December 31, 2020, while the EU and UK were to negotiate a trade agreement, among other things.
 Additional negotiations among the EU and UK continue, as well as negotiations of trade agreements between the UK and other countries, including the United States.
-Because we have multiple manufacturing facilities in the UK, EU, and other countries, and these facilities purchase raw materials and component parts in those countries, and sell products into the UK, EU, and elsewhere, the results of Brexit could cause disruptions and create uncertainty to our supply chain and distribution networks, tariff rates, and could fluctuate the value of the British Pound and the Euro relative to the U.S. Dollar and other currencies.
+Because we have multiple manufacturing facilities in the UK, EU, and other countries, and these facilities purchase raw materials and component parts from suppliers in those countries, and sell products into the UK, EU, and elsewhere, the results of Brexit (and particularly the continued negotiation of trade agreements) could cause disruptions and create uncertainty to our supply chain and distribution networks, tariff rates, and courled fluctuate the value of the British Pound Sterling and the Euro relative to the U.S. Dollar and other currencies.
 These disruptions and uncertainties could increase our costs and adversely affect us.